secretGeek/kv/README.md

 # KV

-Simple Key Value store db, available from the commandline.
+Simple Key Value store, a NO-SQL database, available from the commandline.

 Tiny little console app to demonstrate `IStashy`

 IStashy is the simplest possible no-sql database, it need not scale to millions of objects -- but is just right for a lot of projects.

-I wrote this a decade or so back and still use it as a place to store and retrieve snippets.
+I wrote this long long ago, and forgot about it, then found it again, and now, 10+ years later, still use it every day.

 ## Usage